 after the new apartments, turn right, over the cycle bridge with the brown wooden railings.
 Then turn left, under the viaducts of the ring motorway.

-go straight on, across the roundabout, into the Schipluiden laan.
-Then look back to the left, at the 1960’s blocks.
+after the motorway, go straight on, across the roundabout, into the Schipluiden laan.
+Look back to the left, at the 1960’s blocks.

 This was originally a suburban relocation of the clothing industry.
 The building has been renovated since, and renamed World Fashion Center.
 The mono-sectoral function has evolved into a cluster of office employment.

-go on about 250 m, to the construction sites, and turn left at the cycle sign, in the direction Amstelveen / Den Haag.
+go on about 250 m, and turn left at the cycle sign, in the direction Amstelveen / Den Haag.
 This sign may be moved or hidden by construction work: if you reach the rail viaduct, you went too far.

-pass 5 infill apartment blocks, on the right.
-At the last block (193-240), the cycle path bends.
+pass 5 apartment blocks, on the right.
+At the last block, the cycle path bends.
 Leave this path, go straight on, down the ramp to the waterside.

 go over the footbridge to the metro entrance – Heemstedestraat Station, on the ring metro line.